 - Excluding categories from the front page with custom queries

 - Identifying and fixing common mistakes

-Hi!
-I am Morten Rand-Hendriksen and this is WordPress: Building Child Themes.
-In this course, I'll show you how to build child themes based on existing themes in WordPress.
-I'll start by showing you how to use free tools available on the web for all platforms to set up a solid web development environment.
-We'll change the look and feel of the site using custom styles in the child theme stylesheet.
-I'll show you how to hook into and augment the behavior of functions that ship with the parent theme.
+- Hi, I'm Morten Rand-Hendriksen and this is WordPress: Building Child Themes.
+In this course I'll show you how to build child themes based on existing themes in Wordpress.
+I'll start by showing you how to use free tools available on the web for all platforms, to set up a solid web development environment.
+We'll change the look and feel of the site using custom styles in the child theme's style sheet.
+I'll should you how to hook into and augment the behavior of functions that shift with the parent theme.

-We'll add new functionality to the site by taking existing code and changing it to fit our needs, and finally we'll put it altogether to create a new and improved user experience on the front page.
-I've stocked this course full of tips, tricks, and code examples to make it easy for you to create child themes based on existing WordPress themes and adding new functionality and new style to your own site.
-So let's get cracking with WordPress: Building Child Themes.
+We'll add new functionality to the site but taking existing code and changing it to fit our needs.
+And finally, we'll put it all together to create a new and improved user experience on the front page.
+I've stocked this course full of tips, tricks, and code examples to make it easy for you to create child themes based on existing Wordpress themes and adding new functionality and new style to your own site.
+So let's get crackin' with WordPress: Building Child Themes.